spattanayak1/IITM_TDS_4/README.md

-# TDS Virtual TA
+# TDS Virtual Teaching Assistant

-A virtual Teaching Assistant API that automatically answers student questions based on TDS course content and Discourse posts.
+This project develops a Virtual Teaching Assistant API tailored for the Tools in Data Science (TDS) course at IIT Madras.
+The API intelligently responds to student queries by leveraging course materials and historical discussions from the Discourse forum, enabling quick, accurate, and automated support for learners.

 ## Features

-- REST API endpoint that accepts POST requests with student questions
+- ✅ **FastAPI REST endpoint** at `/api/` accepting POST requests
-- Support for base64 encoded image attachments
+- ✅ **JSON request/response format** with question and optional base64 image
-- Automatic answer generation based on TDS course content and Discourse data
-- Returns structured JSON responses with answers and relevant links
+- ✅ **Structured response** with answer and relevant links
+- ✅ **Course content integration** with TDS-specific knowledge
+- ✅ **Discourse post simulation** with realistic Q&A data

 ## Setup